Pacemakers & Implantable Defibrillators

 UC San Diego Health is a local and national leader in helping patients control atrial fibrillation (AFib) and other arrhythmias (heart rhythm problems).

-Pacemakers and implantable cardioverter defibrillators (ICDs) are small devices that deliver energy to the heart through thin, flexible wires called leads.
+Pacemakers and implantable cardioverter defibrillators (ICDs) are small devices that monitor your heartbeat and deliver energy to the heart, when needed, through thin, flexible wires called leads.
 They are implanted beneath the skin, below the collarbone.
-In the majority of cases we can place the devices with minimally invasive techniques on an outpatient basis (one day or an overnight stay).
+In most cases, we can place the devices with minimally invasive techniques on an outpatient basis (one day or an overnight stay).

-The procedure for inserting a pacemaker or ICD is the same, and is performed in our newly remodeled
+The procedures for inserting a pacemaker or ICD are the same.
+They are performed in our state-of-the-art electrophysiology facilities.

 Pacemakers work "on demand" to treat slow heart rhythms.
 The small electronic devices are connected to one or more wires (leads) that run to the heart's atrium and/or ventricle via a vein.
 When the heartbeat is too slow, the pacemaker delivers a small electrical impulse to stimulate the heart to beat.

 Unlike traditional pacemakers, the new device does not require cardiac wires (leads) or a surgical "pocket" under the skin to deliver a pacing therapy.
-Instead, the device is small enough to be delivered through a catheter via the groin and implanted directly into the heart with small tines.
+Instead, the leadless pacemaker is small enough to be delivered through a catheter via the groin and implanted directly into the heart.

 Implantable Cardioverter Defibrillators (ICDs)

 ICDs work much like pacemakers but are used to treat rapid heart rhythms originating from the heart’s lower chambers.
 This device may be used if you've had a cardiac arrest (your heart stopped) or you have rapid, abnormal heart rhythms that cannot be controlled by drugs or other approaches.